sack212/BasicAzureCamp/Presentation/Data-Platform/README.md

 > **Speaking point:** There are other fully supported options for SQL Storage in Azure, including Oracle and MySQL.
 These can all be viewed in the Marketplace.

 <a name="Demo5"></a>
-## Demo 5) View Document DB in the Preview Management Portal and create data using code ##
+## Demo 5) View Document DB in the Azure Management Portal and create data using code ##

 1. Use [http://portal.azure.com](http://portal.azure.com)
 2. Create a new DocumentDB and view it.